The Number One HR Solution on Salesforce

 Dear [candidate's first name],

-Thank you for your interest in [the position] at [company name].
+Thank you for your interest in the [job title] role at [company name].
 We appreciate you taking the time to talk with us and learn more about the role.
 We sincerely enjoyed meeting you and learning about your impressive skills and accomplishments.

 Unfortunately, you have not been selected for the role.